Rape by deception: California

 Boro was arrested again for the same scheme three years later.
 This time he was convicted of rape under the revised California statute.
 It is believed that Boro used this scheme to rape dozens of women over many years.

-In Norwalk, California, on February 20, 2009, Julio Morales sneaked into a sleeping 18-year-old woman's darkened bedroom after he saw her boyfriend leave.
+In Norwalk, California, on February 20, 2009, Julio Morales snuck into a sleeping 18-year-old woman's darkened bedroom after he saw her boyfriend leave.
 The woman said she awoke to the sensation of someone having sex with her and assumed it was her boyfriend.
 When a ray of light hit Morales's face, and the woman saw he was not her boyfriend, she fought back and Morales fled.
 The woman called her boyfriend, who then called the police.

 Julio Morales was convicted of rape under two concepts.
 He was guilty of rape because he began having sex with the woman while she was still asleep and, therefore, unable to consent.
 He was also guilty of rape-by-fraud because he had impersonated the woman's boyfriend in order to gain her consent.
 However, an appellate court ruled that the lower court had misread the 1872 law criminalizing rape-by-fraud.
 The law stated a man is guilty of rape-by-fraud if he impersonates a woman's husband in order to get her consent.
 The woman in this case was not married, and Morales had impersonated her boyfriend, not her husband.
 Because of this one technicality, the appellate court overturned Morales' rape-by-trickery conviction in People v.
 Morales in 2013.

 To close this loophole in California's rape-by-fraud law, Assemblyman Katcho Achadjian (R-San Luis Obispo) – who tried to introduce a similar bill in 2011 – introduced Assembly Bill 65 and Senator Noreen Evans (D-Santa Rosa) introduced Senate Bill 59.
 The two bills quickly passed both houses without one dissenting vote and were signed into law by Governor Jerry Brown on September 9, 2013.
 Morales was later re-tried on the basis that the woman was asleep and re-convicted to three years in a state prison, which he had already served.
 He was also required to register as a sex offender for the remainder of his life.